-GRI STANDARD/ DISCLOSURE LOCATION OMISSION GRI SECTOR OTHER SOURCE DISOLOSONE LOOATION ANSWER REQUIREMENT(S) OMITTED REASON EXPLANATION - STANDARD REF.
-NO. General disclosu res - 2-1 Organizational details pp. 5-9 2-2 Entities included in the organization's sustainability reporting p.
+GRI STANDARD/ DISCLOSURE LOCATION OMISSION GRI SECTOR STANDARD OTHER SOURCE BIGGEGGGIE ESSATISIT ANSWER REQUIREMENT(S) OMITTED REASON EXPLANATION REF.
+NO. General disclosu res 2-1 Organizational details pp. 5-9 2-2 Entities included in the organization's sustainability reporting p.
 3 2-3 Reporting period, frequency and contact point January 1 to December 31, 2023 Annually Publication date: April 15, 2024 Contact person: Ramon S. Ang President and CEO 2-4 Restatements of information p.
 119 2-5 External assurance The report has not been externally assured.
 2-6 Activities, value chain and other business relationships pp. 5-9 2-7 Employees pp. 65-66

-GRI 2: General 2-8 Workers who are not employees pp. 65-66 Disclosures 2021 2-9 Governance structure and composition рр.
-113-114 2-10 Nomination and selection of the highest governance body pp. 114-115 2-11 Chair of the highest governance body Mr. Ramon Ang, President and CEO of Petron, acts as the chairman in the meetings of the Board.
+GRI 2: General 2-8 Workers who are not employees pp. 65-66 Disclosures 2021 2-9 Governance structure and composition pp. 113-114 2-10 Nomination and selection of the highest governance body pp. 114-115 2-11 Chair of the highest governance body Mr. Ramon Ang, President and CEO of Petron, acts as the chairman in the meetings of the Board.
 The Company's Manual on Corporate Governance of our Company sets out the functions of the Chairman and the CEO to clearly define roles and responsibilities.
-In matters where the interests of the CEO and the Chairman may conflict such as those relating to directors' remuneration and the independence of the Audit Committee in reviewing the controls in the operations of the Corporate Governance Committee (headed by an ID and majority of the members of which are also IDs) to review directors' fees and the Audit Committee being headed by an ID and whose members include all the IDs of the Company.
+In matters where the interests of the CEO and the Chairman may conflict such as those relating to directors' remuneration and the independence of the Audit Committee in reviewing the controls in the operations of the Company, we have mechanisms in place such as the power of the Board Corporate Governance Committee (headed by an ID and majority of the members of which are also IDs) to review directors' fees and the Audit Committee being headed by an ID and whose members include all the IDs of the Company.
 2-12 Role of the highest governance body in overseeing the management of impacts pp. 113-114 2-13 Delegation of responsibility for managing impacts pp. 19-20